Sovereign-Labs/sovereign-sdk/README.md

   </a>
 </div>

-## What is Sovereign SDK?
+## What is the Sovereign SDK?

-Sovereign SDK is a free and open-source toolkit for building zk-rollups **that is currently under development**.
+The Sovereign SDK is a free and open-source toolkit for building zk-rollups **that is currently under development**.
 Sovereign SDK consists of three logical components.

 1. Sovereign Core, which defines a minimal interface for zk-rollups
 1. The Sovereign Module System, an opinionated framework for building rollups with Sovereign Core